-- 96 removal of deleterious alleles and stabilizing selection (Grueber et al., 2014; van Dijk et al., - 97 2008), whereas MHC genes are under balancing selection (Bernatchez and Landry, 2003). - 98 Recent studies on birds (Gonzalez-Quevedo et al., 2015a, 2015b), amphibians (Belasen et al., - 99 2019), and lizards (Santonastaso et al., 2017) found that the demographic history of island - 100 populations led to the loss of genetic variation at immune genes involved in pathogen - recognition, such as TLRs and MHC.
-For example, (Santonastaso et al., 2017) demonstrated - that the polymorphism pattern in MHC genes and microsatellites covary positively with island - area in Podarcis lizards, suggesting a dominant role for genetic drift in driving the evolution - of the MHC.
+- 96 removal of deleterious alleles and stabilizing selection (Grueber et al., 2014; van Dijk et al., - 97 2008), whereas MHC genes are under balancing selection (Bernatchez and Landry, 2003). - 98 Recent studies on birds (Gonzalez-Quevedo et al., 2015a, 2015b), amphibians (Belasen et al., - 99 2019), and lizards (Santonastaso et al., 2017) found that the demographic history of island - 100 populations led to the loss of genetic variants at immune genes involved in pathogen - recognition, such as TLRs and MHC.
+For example, Santonastaso et al., (2017) revealed that - the polymorphism pattern in MHC genes and microsatellites covary positively with island area - in Podarcis lizards, suggesting a dominant role for genetic drift in driving the evolution of the - 104 MHC.
 Gonzalez-Quevedo, et al. (2015a) found a similar pattern comparing TLR and - microsatellite polymorphism in the Berthelot pipit, Anthus berthelotii, an endemic species from - Macaronesia, supporting a predominant role of genetic drift in TLR evolution.
 However, these - studies did not explicitly test the hypothesis of a relaxed selection pressure on islands imposed - by an impoverished parasite community.
-All other things being equal, it is expected that the - polymorphism pattern of a coding sequence decreases with population size (Buffalo, 2021; - 110 Leroy et al., 2021b).
-Therefore, a decrease in polymorphism with population size could not be - taken as a proof of a relaxation in the selection pressure. - Here, we study a dataset of 34 bird species (20 insular and 14 mainland species; Figure 1) - 113 combining the 24 species of Leroy et al. (2021b) and 10 newly generated by targeted-capture - sequencing (Table 1).
-To be able to demonstrate a change in natural selection, a traditional - approach is to contrast polymorphism of synonymous sites (Ps) with polymorphism of non- - synonymous sites (Pn).
-Synonymous mutations refer to mutations that do not alter amino acid - sequences, whereas non-synonymous mutations do. - Following population genetic theory, in a diploid population, $Ps = 4 Ne \mu$ and $Pn = 4 Ne \mu f$ , - where Ne is the effective population size, $\mu$ is the mutation rate and f is a function that integrates - the probability of an allele to segregate at a given frequency. f depends on the distribution of - the fitness effect (DFE) of mutations (Eyre-Walker and Keightley, 2007).
-This distribution - scales with Ne as the fitness effect is dependent on Ne multiplied by the coefficient of selection - 123 s (Kimura, 1962).
-The nearly-neutral theory predicts that the DFE includes a large proportion - of mutations with a Ne\s close to 0 (Ohta, 1992).
-As a consequence, an increase of Ne will lead - to an increase of the fitness effect of weakly deleterious mutations, in such a way that these - mutations will be more easily removed from the population by natural selection, therefore - reducing Pn relative to Ps leading to a negative correlation between Pn/Ps and Ps (through Ne;
+All other things being equal, it is expected that the - polymorphism of a coding sequence decreases with population size (Buffalo, 2021; Leroy et - al., 2021b).
+Therefore, a decrease in polymorphism with population size could not be taken as - a proof of a relaxation in the selection pressure. - To be able to demonstrate a change in natural selection, a traditional approach is to contrast - polymorphism of synonymous sites (Ps) with polymorphism of non-synonymous sites (Pn). - 114 Synonymous mutations do not change amino acid sequences, whereas non-synonymous - mutations do.
+Thus, synonymous mutations are expected to be neutral while non-synonymous - 116 could be subject to selection. - Following population genetic theory, in a diploid population, $Ps = 4 Ne \mu$ and $Pn = 4 Ne \mu f$, - where Ne is the effective population size, μ is the mutation rate and f is a function that integrates - the probability of an allele to segregate at a given frequency. f depends on the distribution of - the fitness effect (DFE) of mutations (Eyre-Walker and Keightley, 2007).
+This distribution - scales with Ne as the fitness effect is dependent on Ne multiplied by the coefficient of selection - 122 s (Kimura, 1962).
+The nearly-neutral theory predicts that the DFE includes a large proportion - of mutations with a Nes close to 0 (Ohta, 1992).
+As a consequence, an increase of Ne will lead - to an increase of the fitness effect of weakly deleterious mutations, in such a way that these - mutations will be more easily removed from the population by natural selection, therefore - reducing Pn relative to Ps, leading to a negative correlation between Pn/Ps and Ps (through Ne;

 Welch et al., 2008).
-The presence of linked positively selected mutations does not change qualitatively this relationship (Castellano et al., 2018; Chen et al., 2020 and our simulations below).
+The presence of linked mutations, that are positively selected, does not change this relationship qualitatively (Castellano et al., 2018; Chen et al., 2020 and our simulations below).